apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 ------
 The ``events`` shared data object is passed to each pipeline microthread which needs to signal events.
 Most of them do.
 Events are then logged, and visible in the UI as well as an HTTP JSON endpoint.
 Most events are caches becoming available or unavailable, but include other things such as peer availability changes.

-.. _state-combiner:

 State Combiner
 --------------
 The State Combiner is a microthread started in ``traffic_monitor/manager/manager.go:Start()`` via ``traffic_monitor/manager/statecombiner.go:StartStateCombiner()``, which listens for signals to combine states.
 It should be signaled by any pipeline which updates the local or peer availability shared data objects, ``localStates`` and ``peerStates``.
 It holds the threadsafe shared data objects for local states and peer states, so no data is passed or returned, only a signal.

 When a signal is received, it combines the local and peer states optimistically.
 That is, if a cache is marked available locally or by any peer, that cache is marked available in the combined states.
 There exists a variable to combine pessimistically, which may be set at compile time (it's unusual for a CDN to operate well with pessimistic cache availability).
 Combined data is stored in the threadsafe shared data object ``combinedStates``.

-.. _agg-stat-data:

 Aggregated Stat Data
 --------------------
 The Stat pipeline Manager is responsible for aggregating stats from all caches, into delivery services statistics.
 This is done via a call to ``traffic_monitor/deliveryservice/stat.go:CreateStats()``.

-.. _agg-avail-data:

 Aggregated Availability Data
 ----------------------------
 Both the Stat and Health pipelines aggregate availability data received from caches.
 This is done via a call to ``traffic_monitor/deliveryservice/health.go:CalcAvailability()`` followed by a call to ``combineState()``.
 The ``CalcAvailability`` function calculates the availability of each cache from the result of polling it, that is, local availability.
 The ``combineState()`` function is a lambda passed to the Manager, which signals the State Combiner microthread, which will combine the local and peer Traffic Monitor availability data, and insert it into the shared data ``combinedStates`` object.

 HTTP Data Requests
 ------------------
-Data is provided to HTTP requests via the threadsafe shared data objects (see :ref:`Shared Data <shared-data>`).
+Data is provided to HTTP requests via the threadsafe shared data objects (see `Shared Data`_).
 These objects are closed in lambdas created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``.
 This is called by the Ops Config Manager when it recreates the HTTP server.

 Each HTTP endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
 Each endpoint function resides in its own file in ``traffic_monitor/datareq/``.
 Because each Go HTTP routing function must be a ``http.HandlerFunc``, wrapper functions take the endpoint functions and return ``http.HandlerFunc`` functions which call them, and which are stored in the dispatch map, to be registered with the HTTP server.

-.. _shared-data:

 Shared Data
 -----------